sZidarov/isExcellent/README.md

-# opperationsBetweenNumbers
+# isExelent

-a functions that makes mathematical operations between numbers
+a functions that tells if a given grade is excellent